Is Ontrak Inc. (OTRK) a good stock to buy now?

-Ontrak Inc. (NASDAQ: OTRK) is -51.45% lower on its value in year-to-date trading and has touched a low of $8.55 and a high of $99.89 in the current 52-week trading range.
+Ontrak Inc. (NASDAQ: OTRK) is -43.63% lower on its value in year-to-date trading and has touched a low of $8.55 and a high of $99.89 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The OTRK stock was last observed hovering at around $28.49 in the last trading session, with the day’s gains setting it 1.51% off its average median price target of $40.00 for the next 12 months.
-It is also 58.9% off the consensus price target high of $73.00 offered by 7 analysts, but current levels are 6.25% higher than the price target low of $32.00 for the same period.
+The OTRK stock was last observed hovering at around $33.52 in the last trading session, with the day’s gains setting it 1.31% off its average median price target of $40.00 for the next 12 months.
+It is also 52.29% off the consensus price target high of $73.00 offered by 7 analysts, but current levels are -8.84% lower than the price target low of $32.00 for the same period.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.